 - College Life

-St John’s College currently admits around seven undergraduates each year to read Geography, making it one of the more important Cambridge Colleges for the subject.
+St John’s College currently admits around seven undergraduates each year to read Geography, making it one of the larger Cambridge Colleges for the subject.

 We currently have two teaching Fellows in Geography, covering aspects of both Physical and Human Geography.
 There are also a number of graduate students doing Masters courses and Doctorates.
 The College has excellent library and computing facilities.
-We make grants to help defray the cost of purchasing those books that are essential for the course, and there are travel grants available to geographers to help to pay for long vacation projects.
+We provide financial support to help towards the cost of purchasing books that are essential for the course, and there are travel grants available to geographers to help to pay for long vacation projects.
 Undergraduate geographers run the Purchas Society (the College Geographical Society), which organises both academic meetings and social occasions.

 Undergraduates from all Colleges attend lecture courses, practicals and field classes organised by the Department of Geography.
 This teaching is supplemented by ‘supervisions’ organised by the College.
 The Cambridge Geographical Tripos is in three parts.
 Part IA is assessed partly by coursework but mainly through end-of-year examinations, and consists of two papers covering a broad range of topics in both physical and human geography.
 Part IB provides structured choice, enabling students to specialise to some extent in their preferred area, whether Human, Historical/Cultural or Physical Geography.
 Part II provides free choice across a wide range of papers, and includes also a compulsory dissertation on a special topic chosen by the individual student.